-However, despite the very real threat cybercrime poses, not enough people take it seriously.
-It's quite common to find people using devices that aren't locked, or using exceptionally common passwords to secure their accounts or opening suspicious mail that can give cybercriminals far too much access to their personal information.
+However, despite the genuine threat cybercrime poses, not enough people take it seriously.
+It's quite common to find people using devices that aren't locked, using exceptionally common passwords to secure their accounts, or opening suspicious mail that can give cybercriminals far too much access to their personal information.

-In case you're one of these people who is not taking cybercrime seriously enough, here are 19 alarming statistics that will wake you up to the severity of this threat:
+In case you're one of these people who is not taking cybercrime seriously enough, here are 24 alarming statistics that will wake you up to the severity of this threat.

 According to a study from the University of Maryland, a typical computer is attacked in one way or another every 39 seconds.
 This could come in the form of a direct hacking attempt, a phishing attempt, or some other version of spam meant to infect your computer with harmful software, known as malware.

-2. 78 percent of the organizations in the US have experienced a cyber attack in the past year
+4. 78 percent of the US organizations have experienced a cyber attack in the past year

-Although hackers will attack pretty much anyone, they often try to focus on companies and other organizations that have people's financial or personal information on file.
-Somewhat surprisingly, though, hackers are increasingly going after medium- and small-sized companies because large companies, although in possession of more data, use their considerable resources to put up stronger defenses against cybercriminals.
-Smaller companies can't do this and are therefore potentially better targets.
+Although hackers will attack pretty much anyone, they often try to focus on companies and other organizations with people's financial or personal information on file.
+Somewhat surprisingly, hackers are increasingly going after medium- and small-sized companies because although large companies have more data, they use their considerable resources to put up more robust defenses against cybercriminals.
+Smaller companies can't do this and are therefore more vulnerable.

-3. 23 percent of Americans have either had their credit card or financial information stolen by hackers, or they know someone who has
+6. 23 percent of Americans have either had their credit card or financial information stolen by hackers or know someone who has

 In most cases, when this happens, you can make a claim with your bank or credit card company and get the money back, but this won't save you from the hassle of having to cancel your card, wait for a new one, and then update all your accounts.
 Plus, you may never get the peace of mind back that you lose when someone gets hold of your data.

-There's no reason to think this threat will go away if we just "wait it out."
-As more and more of the world goes online, there is more valuable information than ever, meaning cybercriminals have considerable incentive to try and hack into a company's system and steal your personal data along with that of hundreds if not thousands of others.
+There's no reason to think this threat will go away if we just 'wait it out.'
+As more and more of the world goes online, there is more valuable information than ever, meaning cybercriminals have considerable incentive to try and hack into a company's system and steal your data along with that of hundreds if not thousands of others.

-This is a stat that reminds us how hackers and other cybercriminals are constantly improving the techniques they use to attack us and steal our information.
-Malware, which is a blanket term for the many different types of infected software hackers try to get you to install by phishing you, is getting more complex, especially for mobile devices.
+This statistic reminds us how hackers and other cybercriminals are continually improving the techniques they use to attack us and steal our information.
+Malware is a blanket term for the many different types of infected software hackers try to get you to install by phishing you.
+The situation is getting more complicated, especially for mobile devices.

 Once considered safe from hackers, our dependence on our smartphones has hackers creating lots of new software designed to get to our data.
-And this new malware is increasingly varied, meaning it's difficult to identify and to block, which just means we need to be constantly vigilant.
+This new malware is increasingly varied, meaning it's difficult to identify and block, which means we need to be constantly vigilant.

 As you can see, the threat posed by cybercrime is immense.
 This should be enough to convince you to take cybercrime seriously and put up the necessary defenses, but in case it's not, consider these stats about the cost of cybercrime to our lives: